Strange Case of Dr Jekyll and Mr Hyde: Inspector Newcomen

 Utterson joins this Scotland Yard inspector after the murder of Sir Danvers Carew.
 They explore Hyde's loft in Soho and discover evidence of his depraved life.

 Sir Danvers Carew, MP

 A kind, 70-year-old Member of Parliament.
-The maid claims that Hyde, in a murderous rage, killed Carew in the streets of London on the night of 18 October.
+The maid claims that Hyde, in a murderous rage, killed Carew in the streets of London on an October night.
 At the time of his death, Carew is carrying on his person a letter addressed to Utterson, and the broken half of one of Jekyll's walking sticks is found on his body.

 Maid

 A maid, whose employer – presumably Jekyll – Hyde had once visited, is the only person who has witnessed the murder of Sir Danvers Carew.
 She saw Hyde murder Carew with Jekyll's cane and his feet.
 Having fainted after seeing what happened, she then wakes up and rushes to the police, thus initiating the murder case of Sir Danvers Carew.